 In its 2012 Ofsted Inspection Twyford was praised as being an outstanding school, at which the pastoral support and monitoring, the relationships between staff and students and the leadership of the school are all excellent.

-William Perkin CofE High School opened as a Free School in September 2013, with its first intake of Year 7 students.
-William Perkin has its own unique identity and, on a day-to-day level, is run by the Associate Headteacher Keir Smith.
+The Trust's second school, William Perkin CofE High School received permission to open as a Free School in September 2013, with its first intake of Year 7 students.

-In September 2017 Ealing Fields High School, which opened in 2016, became part of the Twyford CofE Academies Trust.
+In September 2017 Ealing Fields High School became part of the Twyford CofE Academies Trust.

-The Trust's fourth school, Ada Lovelace CofE High School, opened in September 2018.
+The Trust's fourth school, Ada Lovelace CofE High School, opened in September 2018 at William Perkin CofE High School and moved into its new, permanent site in September 2020.